-This permit does not extend any liquor licence (red line), visit the Victorian Commission for Gambling and Liquor Regulation website to learn about temporary licenses for external areas.
+A roadside dining permit does not extend any liquor licence (red line).
+Visit the Victorian Commission for Gambling and Liquor Regulation website for further information on temporary licenses for external areas.

-To ensure the safety of diners, pedestrians, cyclists and motorists, the City of Stonnington has developed key safety criteria to determine site suitability.
+To ensure the safety of diners, pedestrians, cyclists and motorists, the essential safety criteria (outlined below) will determine site suitability.

 - On street dining is not permitted in bus zones, abutting tram stops or clearways.